Chebotarev Sets: Introduction

 with the implied constant depending on $P$ and $f$. \end{theorem}

-A slightly more general form of our theorem allows one to consider a summatory function on prime ideals of $K$ with complex valued weight function that is constant on Frobenius conjugacy classes of $G$: \begin{theorem} Define
+In a personal communication with the authors, Serre raised the question of whether our techniques allow us to address the size of a summatory function on prime ideals of $K$ with complex valued weight function that is constant on Frobenius conjugacy classes of $G$, i.e. a sum of the form